-The Trust generated a total unitholder return of 15.9 per cent for the year, and 15.1 per cent per annum for the 10 years ended 30 June 2021.
-This compares to the ASX All Ordinaries Accumulation Index which returned 30.2 per cent for the year, and 9.4 per cent per annum for the same 10 year period.
+For the 10 years ended 30 June 2022, the Trust generated a total unitholder return of 13.5 per cent per annum compared to the ASX All Ordinaries Accumulation Index of 9.4 per cent for the same period.

-For the 2021/22 financial year, the Trust's primary focus is on filling any vacancies in the portfolio, progressing store upgrades, extending existing leases with Bunnings through the exercise of options, completion of market rent reviews, and the continued rollout of energy efficiency improvements at its properties.
+The Trust's primary focus for the 2022/23 financial year is on filling any vacancies in the portfolio, progressing store upgrades, extending existing leases with Bunnings through the exercise of options, completion of market rent reviews, and the continued rollout of energy efficiency improvements at its properties.
 The Trust will continue to look for opportunities to grow the portfolio that will create value for the Trust.